Completeness of the ZH-calculus: The ZH-calculus over arbitrary rings

 We will show that we can make \ZHR\ sound, complete, and universal into $R$-\textbf{bit} provided that $R$ is commutative with $1 \neq 0$, and the element $2$ is not a zero-divisor.
 Unitarity of the ring is required so that we can preserve the interpretation of the $\whitemult$ generator, which uses $0$ and $1$.
 Commutativity of $R$ is required because we require the following isometry of diagrams to be sound:

+The condition on the element 2 is needed since otherwise we would no longer have a well-defined relationship allowing us to go between white spiders and grey spiders as in \NotDef and \GreyDef.
+Likewise we would no longer be able to freely introduce pairs of Hadamard gates via the \HHRule rule.
+These relationships are so important that we exclude the case where 2 is a zero-divisor from this paper and leave it to future work.

-The condition on the element 2 comes from the prevalence of the generator $\!\dstar\!$ in the earlier sections.
-It is used to relate generators to derived generators, and also plays an essential part in the definition of the normal form.
-We will first deal with the case where $\half \in R$ in \S\ref{sec:ring-with-half}, and afterwards we will adapt the results to work when $\half \not\in R$ in \S\ref{sec:ring-without-half}.
+We will first deal with the case where $\half \in R$ in Section~\ref{sec:ring-with-half}, and afterwards we will adapt the results to work when $\half \not\in R$ in Section~\ref{sec:ring-without-half}.
 When $\half\in R$ we will show that $\dstar$ is equal to the $H(\half)$ box with no inputs or outputs, and hence the $\dstar$ generator is superfluous.

 The completeness result for when $\half \in R$ uses the rules given in Figure~\ref{fig:ZH-rules}, which are a superset of the rules given in Figure~\ref{fig:phasefree-rules}.
 If the ring $R$ does not contain $\half$ but does contain $2$, which is not a zero-divisor, then the ring $R[\half]$ is well defined.
 We can then use the completeness of $\ZHRhalf$ and the introduction of a meta-rule to eliminate all instances of the $\dstar$ generator to give completeness of \ZHR\ for $\half \notin R$.